 Family Rights During Hospitalization

 Medical Treatments After Release from the Neonatal Intensive Care Unit (NICU)

 Employment Rights and Other Benefits for Parents

-- Maternity leave extension for parents of a premature infant
+- Maternity Leave Extension for the Mother of a Preemie

 - For full information regarding benefits for new parents, see: Pregnancy and Birth